 What the Simula SpringerBriefs are

-Springer and Simula launched the book series, Simula SpringerBriefs on Computing, to provide introductory volumes on the main topics within Simula’s expertise in communications technology, software engineering and scientific computing.
+Springer and Simula launched the book series, Simula SpringerBriefs on Computing, to provide introductory volumes on the main topics within Simula’s expertise in communications technology, software engineering, scientific computing, machine learning and cryptography.
 The series provides condensed overviews of the state-of-the-art research and raises essential critical questions in the field.

 Simula SpringerBriefs on Computing are characterized by: